aroran1/expense_tracker_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with a single screen to show a chart (7 day expense bar) with the list of transactions.
+It provides with the fuccationality of adding transactions and delete any entry.

 A few resources to get you started if this is your first Flutter project: